-Material events after the reporting date have been disclosed under Note 33 of the AFS.
+The material events after reporting date have been disclosed under Note 33 of the AFS.

 The Directors are not aware of any other events, which are material to the financial position of the company that occurred between the statement of financial position date and the date of approval of the AFS.